 "Core" strength is not about crunching the belly!
 This class focuses on integrating, balancing, stabilizing, and strengthening the many muscles of the front, back and sides of the torso.
 This work can lead to improved posture, diminished pain, and better functional movement.
 Each class includes time to warm-up, a period of active work, and a satisfying relaxation.
 Appropriate for all levels.

 Mondays, 4:45p (Ffx) and 6:30p (Arl)

 Yoga for Healthy Aging

 A research-based course of 37 essential practices correlated to increased healthy life span.
 The practices include static, dynamic, and restorative poses focused on flexibility, agility, balance and strength.
 This class is appropriate for anyone who's looking to take their yoga with them through many years ahead.
-We recommend that students have taken a minimum of one full quarter of Level 1.
+We recommend that students have taken a minimum of one full quarter of Hatha 1.